tianshanfz/hybKinectfu/README.md

 # hybKinectfu
 Implementation of some rgbd-based real-time 3d reconstruction algorithms.
 This is a backup version.
-Use the code as your own risk.

 Reference paper and librarises:
 "KinectFusion: Real-Time Dense Surface Mapping and Tracking"